RakibRahman/design-patterns/creational_patterns/BuilderPattern/builder-pattern.md

 - When multiple representations of the same object is required.

 ## Quick Example
-Imagine we want to create a `creational_patterns.House` object.
+Imagine we want to create a `House` object.
 A house always needs some **required properties** like the number of rooms, but it may also have **optional properties** such as a garden, garage, or swimming pool.

 Without the Builder Pattern, we might end up with a **large constructor** that takes every possible parameter: